JavaScript collectors

 To add the test collector package:

-1. In your CI environment, set the BUILDKITE_ANALYTICS_TOKEN environment variable to your Test Analytics API token.
-To learn how to set environment variables securely in Pipelines, see Managing pipeline secrets.
+environment variable to your Test Engine API token.
+To learn how to set environment variables securely in Pipelines, see Managing pipeline secrets.-

 For yarn, run: